Lagrangian constant cycle subvarieties in Lagrangian fibrations: Acknowledgement

 \section{Acknowledgement}

-I would like to thank my thesis advisor Claire Voisin for introducing me to this beautiful subject and for valuable discussions.
-I also thank Olivier Benoist, Lie Fu, Christian Lehn, Gianluca Pacienza, and Junliang Shen for interesting remarks and questions.
+This note was written up as a part of the author's PhD thesis at CMLS, École Polytechnique.
+I would like to thank my thesis advisor C. Voisin for introducing me to this beautiful subject and for valuable discussions.
+I also thank O. Benoist, L. Fu, Ch.
+Lehn, and G. Pacienza for interesting remarks and questions, and also the referees for carefully reading the manuscript and suggestions.